The Everly Brothers: Mid-career (1960s–1973)

 Around this time, the brothers also set up their own label, Calliope Records, for solo projects.
-Using the pseudonym "Adrian Kimberly", Don recorded a big-band instrumental version of Edward Elgar's first "Pomp and Circumstance" march, which Neal Hefti arranged and which charted in the United States top 40 in mid-1961.
+Using the pseudonym "Adrian Kimberly", Don recorded a big-band instrumental version of Edward Elgar's first "Pomp and Circumstance" march, which Neal Hefti arranged and which charted in the United States Top 40 in mid-1961.
 Further instrumental singles credited to Kimberly followed, but none of those charted.
 Phil formed the Keestone Family Singers, which featured Glen Campbell and Carole King.
 Their lone single, "Melodrama", failed to chart, and by the end of 1962, Calliope Records had gone out of business.

-The Everly Brothers' last United States top-10 hit was 1962's "That's Old Fashioned (That's The Way Love Should Be)", a song recorded but unreleased by The Chordettes and given to the brothers by their old mentor, Archie Bleyer.
+The Everly Brothers' last United States Top 10 hit was 1962's "That's Old Fashioned (That's The Way Love Should Be)", a song recorded but unreleased by The Chordettes and given to the brothers by their old mentor, Archie Bleyer.

 In succeeding years, the Everly Brothers sold fewer records in the United States.
 Their enlistments in the United States Marine Corps Reserve in October 1961 took them out of the spotlight.
-One of their few performances during their Marine Corps service was on The Ed Sullivan Show, on February 18, 1962, when they performed "Jezebel" and "Crying in the Rain" while outfitted in their Marine uniforms.
+One of their few performances during their Marine Corps service was on The Ed Sullivan Show on February 18, 1962, when they performed "Jezebel" and "Crying in the Rain" while outfitted in their Marine uniforms.

 Following their discharges from active duty, the Everlys resumed their career, but with little success in the United States.
-Of their 27 singles on Warner Bros. from 1963 through 1970, only three made the Billboard Hot 100, and none peaked higher than number 31.
+Of their 27 singles on Warner Bros. from 1963 through 1970, only three made the Billboard Hot 100, and none peaked higher than No. 31.
 Album sales were also down.
-The Everlys' first two albums for Warner (in 1960 and 1961) peaked at number 9 US, but after that, of a dozen more LPs for Warner Bros., only one made the top 200 – 1965's "Beat & Soul", which peaked at number 141.
+The Everlys' first two albums for Warner (in 1960 and 1961) peaked at No. 9 in the US, but after that, of a dozen more LPs for Warner Bros., only one made the Top 200: 1965's "Beat & Soul", which peaked at No. 141.

 The Everlys' dispute with Acuff-Rose lasted until 1964, when they resumed writing and composing, as well as working with the Bryants.
 By then, however, both of the brothers were addicted to amphetamines.
 Don's condition was worse, as he was taking Ritalin; his addiction lasted three years, until he suffered a nervous breakdown and was hospitalized for treatment.
 The mainstream media did not report either brothers' addiction.
-When Don collapsed in England in mid-October 1962, reporters were told he had food poisoning; when the tabloids suggested he had taken an overdose of pills, his wife and his brother insisted he was suffering physical and nervous exhaustion.
+When Don collapsed in England in mid-October 1962, reporters were told he had food poisoning.
+When the tabloids suggested he had taken an overdose of pills, his wife and his brother insisted he was suffering physical and nervous exhaustion.
 Don's poor health ended their British tour; he returned to the United States, leaving Phil to carry on with Joey Page, their bass player, taking Don's place.